Policies and Guidelines

 OASIS Technical Committees considering submitting their Standards for consideration for American National Standard (ANS) status must comply with these requirements in order for their work to be eligible for ANS submission under the Liaison Policy.

-Describing the range of OASIS mail lists, instructions for their use, and the policies that govern their operation and archives
+Describing the range of OASIS mailing lists, instructions for their use, and the policies that govern their operation and archives

 Governing communications with the media on OASIS work